 - Students must be current ISAZ Student Members.

-- Preference will be given to students who have not received previous support from ISAZ in the past 2 years.
+- Preference will be given to students who have not received a previous award from ISAZ.

-- Students must be the presenting author on a conference presentation or poster focusing on human-domestic cat interactions.
+- Students must be the presenting author on an ISAZ 2023 conference abstract submission focusing on human-domestic cat interactions.

-As this is a merit award, recipients will be selected based on extent of ISAZ involvement and quality of their abstracts.
+As this is a merit award, recipients will be selected based on the quality of their abstracts.

 Award announced at the end of the conference.